 - Black pepper essential oil – 2 drops

 6. Winter Wood

-Looking for something to keep your senses warm during winter?
+Looking for something to keep your senses warm during the holiday season?
 This blend of rich sandalwood, cinnamon and nutmeg essential oils is for you.

 7. Pine Forest